stastnypremysl/lsql-csv/README.md

 If `filename` is put inside \` quotes, no wildcard or expansion logic will apply to it.

-You can also add custom attributes to files in formats `FILE -a "xyz" --attribute="z" -a`.
+You can also add custom attributes to files in format `FILE -aX --attribute=X -b`.
 The attributes will be applied to all files which will be matched using `FILE` bash expression.

 ##### Possible attributes